ryanstraits/ryanstraits.github.io/part-6-golden-age.md

 I'll be honest, talking about my mental health is normally the type of thing I very much like to keep private.
 But there's still a certain stigma associated with therapy that keeps many of us away.
 So my hope is that by sharing this publicly, it may help lessen that stigma even a little for someone else.

-I've been surprised at how many dads and husbands I've talked to this past year that are having their own private struggles with anxiety as well.
+I've been surprised at how many dads and husbands I've talked to since I started this journey that are having their own private struggles with anxiety as well.
 So if that's you too, you can be sure you're not alone, and it's OK to reach out.
 I know it can be awkward and scary at first but I promise you, it's worth the effort.

+***

+So yes, the Dad Mule is silly but the struggle is definitely still real.

-But here's the thing.
-All this struggle.
+But all this struggle.
 All this mind-numbing routine.
-It's worth it.
+I promise that it's so worth it.

 It's worth it for the tickle fights.
 The nights you squeal with glee with your kids in a way you haven't since _you_ were a kid.
 It's worth it when your daughter snuggles up under the crook of your arm and falls asleep.
+When your son asks you to play Spiderman vs. Hulk for the 15th time.

 My God, young dad, it's so worth it.

-Because before I know it, I'll be sitting across the table from a young father asking me "How did you do it?
-Raise your kids, stay married, keep your sanity?"

-And I'll tell him, "I did it by savoring every moment that I could..."

-"Because the whole thing is a gift."
+So deal with what you need to so that you can be fully present and fully alive for your family.
+There's no amount of money

 ***

-We were once babies born of fresh winter snows,

-coming of age in the cool spring rain,

-and baking in to form with July's sweltering glaze.

-But oh how we long for the summer to stay,

-and keep our minds from the dreaded seasons to come!

-Until our sun-swept brows can stand no more

-and the thick morning haze stifles our clean pink lungs.

-It's only then we shift our gaze to the bare breezes of autumn,

-when the lowly sun loses its luster, and our breath finds its just relief.

-"To everything there is a season."

-Fall will come and with her, a Sister fresh on her heels.

-Winter.

-Our hearth, our home,

-and where we will be born anew.